ChrstphrHll/npc_gen/students/Taanyth Seeker.md

 ---
 ### Description
 - 1st year Human Monk in Burk
-- straight black hair that's parted to the side, slightly obscuring an eye, Pale Green eyes, and Tan skin
+- short straight auburn hair that's plain, Pale Green eyes, and Tan skin
 - Is Active and Insolent, and has Gratitude as their ideal

 ### Organizations